PrimaeTenebrae/TaskManager/README.md

 # TaskManager
-Just testing out basic ideas..
+Just testing out basic ideas with C++, attempting to take a step towards proficiency.